Down to You: Cast

+Production

+Writer-director Kris Isacsson had won the award for best short film at the 1997 Sundance Film Festival.
+Chris O'Falt, who worked on Down to You, described the screenplay in IndieWire as "an edgy, unorthodox look at a group of friends struggling with post-college life in New York."
+However, Miramax had recently had a big hit with the teen comedy She's All That, also starring Freddie Prinze Jr., and Miramax head Harvey Weinstein determined in post-production to transform Down to You into a similar film.
+According to O'Falt, "This led to a series of test screenings, re-edits, and expensive last minute reshoots, to say nothing of his demeaning verbal assaults on a promising young filmmaker.
+Heaven and earth were moved, and souls were crushed, because Weinstein knew how to react, not steer.
+As the film’s financier, it was Weinstein’s prerogative to Frankenstein Down to You as he saw fit.
+However, the result was a slightly-schizophrenic, over-budget film."

 Reception

 Down to You opened at number 2 at the US box office and made $7.6 million in its opening weekend, behind Next Friday.
-It went on to gross $24.4 million worldwide, below its $35 million budget.
+It went on to gross $24.4 million worldwide.
 The film received negative reviews from critics.
 Owen Gleiberman of Entertainment Weekly gave it an "F" grade, calling the dialogue "embarrassing in its coy and wistful hungry-heart neuroticism" while criticizing the lead actors' performances and Isacsson's writing: "Making his first feature, writer-director Kris Isacsson treats the most squishy-sincere rituals of first love with a quivering sense of discovery.
 Obviously, it's a discovery to him.
 For the audience, it's like watching the dreckiest of teen puppy courtships trying to pass itself off as Annie Hall."
 In The New York Times, A. O. Scott described it as "scrubbed, wholesome and bland", opining that Isacsson "seems aware that a feature film requires narrative complication: not even really good-looking people can be happy all the time.
 But he flees from anything that might involve real human emotion, or for that matter any credible human activity other than looking good."
 Brendan Kelly of Variety wrote that "Prinze and Stiles have genuine screen charisma to spare, and there's something oddly appealing about this mushy romantic tale, but first-time feature writer-director Kris Isacsson doesn't have the skills to raise it far above its formulaic foundation."